nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Practice managers - Including any staff that will play a role in managing/supporting the migration

-* Target system supplier - The supplier of the clinical system you are moving to
+* Target solution supplier - The supplier of the clinical solution you are moving to

 Note: When the GP IT delivery partner (such as a Commissioning Support Unit) is leading the migration, they may invite other personnel to the Kick-off such as Business change, Training leads, Data quality etc.